 Loans and Income Share Agreements (ISAs) have their merits, but they don’t work for everyone.
 The Success Sharing Program is different in the following ways:

-- Incentives are aligned.
+Incentives are aligned.
 Many bootcamps, colleges, and tech schools will charge you no matter what.
-But with the Success Sharing Program, we’ll only charge you if you get a positive outcome.
+But with the Success Sharing Program, you only pay if you get a positive outcome.
 That way, your investment in our programs is always ROI positive.

-- Downside protection.
-You don’t pay anything until you’re in a job making over 40k a year.
+Downside protection.
+You don’t pay anything until you’re in a job making $40k or more per year.
 If you want to go back to school, you don’t pay anything.
 If life gets in the way of working, you don’t pay anything.
-You don’t have to claim bankruptcy to get out of our payments, they stop after 4 years.
+You don’t have to claim bankruptcy to get out of our payments, they stop after 5 years.

-- No interest.
+No interest.
 The Success Sharing Program isn’t a profit vehicle.
-Our goal is to serve as many learners as possible.
+The goal is to serve as many learners as possible.
 The Success Sharing Program only covers part of our program costs, the rest comes from philanthropy and other revenue sources.